-The next review on Captain Jake’s Jerky will focus on a 3 ounce/85 gram bag of their Korean Sesame flavored beef jerky purchased online.
-We previously reviewed this flavor in 2015.
+The next review on Captain Jake’s Jerky will focus on a 2 ounce/56 gram bag of their Korean Sesame flavored beef jerky purchased online.
+We previously reviewed this flavor in 2015, where the ingredient list and bag design has since been tweaked.
 Unfortunately, Captain Jake’s Jerky went out of business in December 2018.
 This flavor is described as having all the characteristics of Korean cuisine with quality beef, full flavor of the soy sauce, sweetness from honey, texture of sesame seeds, and a slight heat finish.

 On July 17/2015, this Korean Sesame flavor received a second place award at the World Hot Sauce, BBQ and Extreme Food Awards competition, in the “Teriyaki Flavored” division.
 The co-owners Scott Jacobson and Greg Giles launched the Captain Jake’s Jerky brand name in October 2014.
 Greg’s experience was accounting, food service, and small business.
 Scott worked in the media business, which appeared to be a good combination of skills.
 This jerky is distributed under the name of Captain Jake’s Jerky, LLC, and they were based out of Reynoldsburg, Ohio.